Israeli troops kill 10 Palestinians in West Bank clash, medics say | Law-Order

 "The resistance in Gaza is monitoring the escalating crimes conducted by the enemy against our people in the occupied West Bank and is running out of patience," Abu Ubaida, spokesman for the Hamas armed wing, said on Telegram.
 Hamas and Islamic Jihad are sworn to Israel's destruction but have in the past observed Egyptian-mediated truces with it.

 U.S.-sponsored Palestinian statehood talks have been stalled for almost a decade.
-(Additional reporting by Nidal al-Mughrabi; Writing by Dan Williams; editing by Bernadette Baum and Mark Heinrich)
+(Additional reporting by Nidal al-Mughrabi; Writing by Dan Williams; Editing by and Mark Heinrich and Alistair Bell)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)